 - Have a code word with your friends so that if you don't feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
 Your friends can then come to get you or make up an excuse for you to leave.

 - Know your personal boundaries and communicate them clearly.
 You have the right to say no and to change your mind at any point!

 - Don't assume your partner can read your mind.
 Tell the person you are with how far you want to go, what you want and don't want to do, and when you want to stop.

 - Don't be afraid to speak up.
-If you are being pressured or you start to feel uncomfortable, let the other person know how you feel and get out of the situation, even if it's awkward or hurts the other person's feelings.
+If you are being pressured or you start to feel uncomfortable, let the other person know how you feel, even if it's awkward or hurts the other person's feelings.
 You are just as important as they are and you deserve to be respected.

 - Listen carefully to the person you're with.
 If your partner says no to sexual contact or her/his body language tells you that she/he is unwilling or unsure, respect your partner's limits and STOP.

 - Don't assume you know what another person wants.
 Just because a person chooses to drink, wears sexy clothing, agrees to be alone with you, or consents to kissing or other sexual touching DOES NOT mean that they are willing to have sex.
-Always ask for consent and remember that if someone has been drinking, they're not legally able to give consent.
+Always ask for consent and make sure your partner has given a clear, verbal yes before you continue.